Which Research Activities Qualify for the Qualified Small Business Tax Credits

 - wages for time spent engaging in supporting, supervising or performing qualified research

 - supplies consumed in the process of experimentation

 - 65% of any contracted outside research expenses

-If you think your business has activities that meet the four-factor test which qualifies you for research credits, contact Chad Williams at Kirsch CPA Group at (513)858-6040.
+If you think your business has activities that meet the four-factor test which qualifies you for research credits, contact Kirsch CPA Group at (513)858-6040.
 We will help you make the election for your business (or amend your business’s 2016 federal income tax return, if necessary) and help your business take advantage of research credit.